-Paul Smith Goes Cinema With Men In Black
+Paul Smith Goes Cinema With "Men In Black"

 The black suit might as well be a basic of the suiting world.
 Put one on, you’ll blend right in.
 Unless Paul Smith makes the black suit.

-For this project, Smith worked with costume designer Penny Rose (she worked on Pirate of the Caribbean films and Madonna’s 1996 film Evita.)
+For this project, Smith worked with costume designer Penny Rose (she worked on the "Pirates of the Caribbean" films and Madonna’s 1996 film "Evita").
 Together, Smith and Rose made suits for the film’s stars such as Hemsworth and Tessa Thompson.

 The black suits were cut from Smith’s breathable, crease resistant wool from his A Suit To Travel In collection.
 Paul Smith also made a Men In Black collection for the fan.
 The designer added details to this collection not seen on screen.

 In other Paul Smith news, construction is getting started on a Paul Smith store in downtown Los Angeles.
 The upcoming Paul Smith store will open October at 844 S. Broadway in downtown Los Angeles’ Fashion District.
-Neighbors will include upcoming flagships for Apple and for Vans footwear and apparel brand.
+Neighbors will include upcoming flagships for Apple and for the Vans footwear and apparel brand.